nobody5050/Bopp/SECURITY.md

 ## Reporting a Vulnerability

-Create a new issue and label it vulnerability.
-A maintainer will either escalate the issue to the project supervision team or mark the issue as invalid, and close it.
+Create a new security advisory and describe the issue in detail.
+A member of the dev team will help you as soon as possible